cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/private-net/warp-to-warp.md

 ## Connect via WARP

 Once enrolled, your users and services will be able to connect to the virtual IPs configured for TCP, UDP, or ICMP-based traffic.

-Optionally, you can create [Gateway network policies](/cloudflare-one/policies/gateway/network-policies/) by blocking the `100.64/10` IP space and creating [identity-based rules](/cloudflare-one/policies/gateway/identity-selectors/) around the virtual IPs you wish to allow users to access.
+You can optionally create [Gateway network policies](/cloudflare-one/policies/gateway/network-policies/) to define the users and devices that can access the `100.64/10` IP space.